 To find out how Worcestershire's Lengthsmen and women got

-involved - and how you can too - go to Our Big Society.
+involved - and how you can too - go to our Act

 In times gone by highways were generally maintained by the local

 people looking after their own patch.
 An Act of Parliament

 introduced in 1862 gave Parishes the opportunity to combine to

 form 'Highways Boards', able to maintain local roads on behalf

 of a wider range of residents.
 The first Local Government Act

 introduced in 1888 created County Councils who then became